ForgeRock/forgeops/README.ng.md

 ### Create an environment

 The first thing you do is use `forgeops-ng env` to create an environment.
-You need to provide an FQDN (--fqdn) and an environment name (--overlay).
+You need to provide an FQDN (--fqdn) and an environment name (--env-name).

 Previously, we had t-shirt sized overlays called small, medium, and large.
 Now, we just have `kustomize-ng/overlay/default` which is a single instance overlay.